Dose-aware Diffusion Model for 3D PET Image Denoising: Multi-institutional Validation with Reader Study and Real Low-dose Data: Methods

 For diffusion sampling, DDIM sampling enables faster convergence.
 But we noticed that using DDIM alone would tend to produce over-smoothed images.
 To alleviate this issue, adapted from the DDIM paper \cite{song_denoising_2022}, we proposed to have an interpolated sampling between DDIM and DDPM.
 We inserted DDPM samplings every 5 steps in between DDIM samplings to prevent the images from becoming over-smoothed.
 Algorithm \ref{alg1} displays the complete training procedure of the proposed method.
 Algorithm \ref{alg2} displays the complete sampling procedure of the proposed method.

-In summary, compared to previous methods, DDPET-3D has the following contributions: \emph{(1)} 3D reconstructions with fine details and addresses the 3D inconsistency issue in previous diffusion models.
-This was achieved by using multiple neighboring slices as conditional information and enforcing the same Gaussian latent for all slices in sampling. \emph{(2)} DDPET-3D maintains accurate image quantification by using a pre-trained denoised prior in sampling. \emph{(3)} DDPET-3D achieves dose-aware denoising.
+In summary, compared to previous methods, DDPET-3D has the following contributions: \emph{(1)} 3D reconstructions with fine details and addresses the issue of 3D spatial inconsistency in previous diffusion models.
+This was achieved by using multiple neighboring slices as conditional information, enforcing the same Gaussian latent for all slices in sampling, and using multiple starting Gaussian noise. \emph{(2)} DDPET-3D preserves quantitative accuracy by using a pretrained denoised prior in sampling. \emph{(3)} DDPET-3D achieves dose-aware denoising.
 It can be generalized to different low-count levels. \emph{(4)} With all the proposed strategies, DDPET-3D converges within 25 diffusion steps, allowing fast reconstructions.
 It takes roughly 15 minutes to reconstruct the entire 3D volume, while DDPM sampling takes about 6 hours.